Russell-S-Harper/EXPLORE/README.md

 † The histogram is in units of 13.7 ms (1/72.82 Hz), so to get 5 frames/s (or 0.20 s/frame), you'll want the peak at 15 units or less.

-## CX16
+## CX16 – v1.
+Masking Approach

-This is a work in progress.
-So far:
+Completed the following:

 - uses two 16-color screens at 320×240 resolution, displaying one while drawing on the other, then swapping
 - uses an extended memory driver
 - loads pre-calculated data into extended memory
 - renders masked polygons

-As compared to the original demo running in DOSBox, even with a very simplified image, it is very slow at 0.66 s/frame, far from the 0.20 s/frame goal.
-I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
-VERA is currently being used to replicate some Doom-like games, so there might be a way to use it to draw filled polygons.
-If I run out of options, might look into a hardware solution, like a cartridge with a co-processor on it.
+As compared to the original demo running in DOSBox, even with a very simplified image, it is very slow.
+It was originally taking 1.30 s/frame and was brought down to 0.66 s/frame but it's still far from the 0.20 s/frame goal.
+After optimizing and calculating durations.
+This is how long each task takes per frame in the very simplified image:

+- `282 ms` – callback logic, for every point, a callback is made so it can check against the mask whether to plot the point; also polygons keep track of the left and right sides; the mask is very large, so it has to be maintained in extended memory, a lot of effort went into optimizing this
+- ` 33 ms` – callback call overhead, this is the time spent just making the calls
+- `282 ms` – drawing lines, these are the loops to draw lines using Bresenham’s Line Generation algorithm; I couldn't use the built-ins because: 16-color & 2 pixels/byte, and need to invoke a callback for each point
+- ` 17 ms` – rotating the points, sin and cos are pre-calculated, so this saves a lot
+- ` 50 ms` – baseline, these are routines to manage the dual screens: swapping and clearing, and clearing some of the mask

+Suppose the complexity of the image is tripled, i.e. three horizon lines and six polygons, you can probably make something decent with that.
+The estimated timing would be:

+- `845 ms` – callback logic
+- `100 ms` – callback call overhead
+- `847 ms` – drawing lines
+- ` 50 ms` – rotating the points
+- ` 50 ms` – baseline, unchanged

+To achieve 5 frames/s, that corresponds to a budget of 0.20 s/frame or 200 ms/frame.
+However note that the just the *callback call overhead* + *rotating the points* + *baseline* already adds up to 200 ms!
+All of these have been significantly optimized, so even if everything was written in 6502 assembly, there would not be enough improvement expected.

+### In summary, while rendering polygons using masking is an elegant solution and provides a lot of flexibility, it isn't appropriate for this platform!

-To build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
+Should you want to build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.

 Edit the `«flt-repo»/flt/build-cc65` script to point `XCC` to where the ***cc65*** repo is located, and run the script to build the `flt.lib` library.

-Then edit the `«explore-repo»/cx16/build-cc65-cx16` script to point `XCC`, `FLT`, and `EMU` to where the ***cc65***, ***FLT*** and ***x16emu*** repositories are located, and run the script to create `explore.prg` and `data.prg`.
+Then edit the `«explore-repo»/cx16-v1/build-cc65-cx16` script to point `XCC`, `FLT`, and `EMU` to where the ***cc65***, ***FLT*** and ***x16emu*** repositories are located, and run the script to create `explore.prg` and `data.prg`.

 Run the emulator, then load and run `data.prg` to generate the `explore.dat` data file, and then load and run `explore.prg` to run the demo.
 A word of warning, you'll likely be underwhelmed!
-Once `explore.dat` is created, you don't need to run `data.prg` again, unless you change `«explore-repo»/cx16/data.c`.
+Once `explore.dat` is created, you don't need to run `data.prg` again, unless you change `«explore-repo»/cx16-v1/data.c`.

 The only control is Q to quit, or you can just wait an eternity for 100 frames to finish.
 Depending on what I'm optimizing, it might print some timing statistics in `clock` units.

-Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the progress to date.
+Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified image running at 0.61 s/frame.

+## CX16 – v2.
+Masking Approach

+I'm currently researching if there are ways to leverage VERA, a display co-processor used in the CX16.
+VERA is currently being used to replicate some Doom-like games, so there might be a way to use it to draw filled polygons.
+There is also a new feature in VERA called FX which aims to improve polygon rendering that I can research if it's appropriate.
+If I run out of options, might look into a hardware solution, like a cartridge with a co-processor on it.

 ## License